MicrosoftDocs/customer-insights/topics/user-consent-storage.md

 ## User consent

-Cookies often store or collect “personal data” such as an online identifier under the [General Data Protection Regulation (GDPR)](https://docs.microsoft.com/en-us/dynamics365/get-started/gdpr/), a European Union (EU) regulation that mandates how organizations should handle their users’ privacy and security.
+The [General Data Protection Regulation (GDPR)](https://docs.microsoft.com/en-us/dynamics365/get-started/gdpr/) is a European Union (EU) regulation that mandates how organizations should handle their users’ privacy and security.
+Cookies often store or collect “personal data”, such as an online identifier, which are covered by the GDPR.
 If your business employs and/or sells to EU citizens, the GDPR affects you.
-[Learn more about how Microsoft can help you reach GDPR compliance](https://www.microsoft.com/en-ww/trust-center/privacy/gdpr-faqs).
+[Learn more about how Microsoft can help you comply with the GDPR](https://www.microsoft.com/en-ww/trust-center/privacy/gdpr-faqs).

 To allow the Product Insights SDK to store cookies or other sensitive information, you must specify whether your users have consented.
 This occurs on initialization of the SDK.